 The exchange rate has been a hot topic in recent times.
-Over the years, we have watched the naira fall from 300/$1 to 900/$1, causing fears and uncertainty amongst investors like you.
+We have watched the naira fall from N1900 /$1 to N1600/$1, causing fears and uncertainty amongst investors like you.
 While fluctuations are a part of the market, understanding the economic landscape helps you make better long-term decisions relating to your investments.

 Since the Central Bank of Nigeria (CBN) unified the exchange rate, the naira has witnessed ups and downs based on the demand and supply of USD in the market.
-Last week alone, the US Dollar exchanged at an all-time high of N950/$ before it gained 15% and exchanged for N855 per USD.
+Last week alone, the US Dollar exchanged at an all-time high of N1930/$ before it gained 30% and Is currently exchanging for N1602 per USD.

 Firstly, it’s essential to recognise that exchange rate movements are often short-term and should not necessarily prompt hasty decisions.
 When exchange rates start fluctuating, the fear of potential losses or missed opportunities might prompt you to make impulsive decisions.
 But reacting solely to short-term fluctuations can undermine the original investment strategy and lead to missed long-term gains.

 However, if you’re concerned that the fluctuating exchange rates might lead to a loss in the value of your FX investments, that’s not the case.
 Here’s why: The Nigerian economy is currently facing challenges in the form of recessionary shocks and slow growth.
 The inflation rate remains high, standing at over 29.92%, leading to a rapid decrease in the value of the naira compared to the dollar.